 3.2 Motivated possible historical changes to the movement parameter

 A number of processes that occur in conversational signing affect the articulatory shape of sign languages with respect to movement (Napoli et al. 2014), most often for articulatory ease by reducing mass, acceleration, or distance traveled.
-In #1-9 here, we catalogue some of those processes as a list of motivated possible types of changes, which, when “undone” can reveal “sameness” of movement and, thus, be used to recognize historical relatedness.
+In the list below, we catalogue some of those processes as a list of motivated possible types of changes, which, when “undone” can reveal “sameness” of movement and, thus, be used to recognize historical relatedness.

 (1) Iteration Loss: Repeated movement along a path in a given direction is reduced to a single movement in that direction, reducing distance traveled and acceleration forces from direction changes, as found in lexicalization of compounds (Corina & Sandler 1993; Liddell & Johnson 1986; Wilbur 2017).